What happens when you watch a scary movie?

 The experience of your brain calming itself down after watching a scary movie is actually neuro-chemically very pleasurable.
 That’s because the dopamine release related to the “rest-and-digest” brain response causes an increased sense of well-being.

 At the same time, there is a psychological benefit to experiencing something that seems scary or risky and then coming out the other end safe and well.
-It challenges our beliefs about risk – and, in some ways, can “re-set the thermostat” for people so that things that had seemed intimidating may be easier to deal with in the future.
-After watching two hours of a Halloween scare-fest, it’s not as worrisome to ask your boss for a raise, or face a budget shortfall or prepare to give a public speech.
+It challenges our beliefs about risk – and, in some ways, it can “reset the thermostat” for people so that things that had seemed intimidating may be easier to deal with in the future.
+After watching two hours of a Halloween scare-fest, it’s not as worrisome to ask your boss for a raise, face a budget shortfall or prepare to give a public speech.

 And, finally, watching scary movies can provide a safe way to escape from the sometimes-difficult realities of the world.